mah0x211/lua-net/doc/net_socket.md

 **Returns**

-- `fd:integer`: socket file descriptor
+- `fd:integer`: socket file descriptor, or `-1` once the socket is closed.

 ## af = sock:family()